Vendetta (Ivy Queen album): Release and promotion

 The extended play version of the album includes the first four singles from the album: "Soy Libre", "Vamos A Guerrear", "Naci Para Amarte", and the title track "Vendetta", on disc one.
 Disc two features a DVD with the music videos to these songs as well as a forty-five-minute documentary of the making of the album.

 It was released on 9 December 2014 by Siente Music.
 Upon its release, it managed to debut at number thirty on the Billboard Latin Albums chart and number five on the Billboard Latin Rhythm Albums chart for the week of 27 December 2014.

 In September 2015, it was announced that the four albums would be released again, due to the folding of VeneMusic, the project's record label in charge of distribution.
 The albums were rereleased on 10 November 2015.

 In April 2017, a music video for "Sola" was recorded and released on the video sharing website YouTube.
 As of April 2017, it has over 700,000 views.
 Lyric videos for "Vendetta" and "Sin Mi" were also released.

 Commercial performance

+The four EPs impacted the Billboard charts for the week of February 21, 2015.
+Vendetta: Bachata debuted at number six on the Billboard Tropical Albums chart, with Vendetta: Salsa debuting at number seventeen.
+Vendetta: Urban and Vendetta: Hip Hop debuted at numbers eight and nine on the Billboard Latin Rhythm Albums chart, respectively.

 Although the song was not released as a single, "Te Sirvo De Abrigo" managed to debut at number twenty-five on the Billboard Latin Rhythm Airplay chart for the week of 20 June 2015, becoming the album's only song to impact Billboard.
 The following week, the song fell off the chart.
 For the week of 4 July 2015, it reentered the chart, peaking at number twenty-three.